Clifford18/nav-optmization-soapwithntlm/README.md

 # SOAP(NAV)with NTLM

-Sample Java application to use NTLM authentication with SOAP to test Nav Latency
+Sample Java application to use NTLM authentication with SOAP to test Nav Database Latency On Indexed and non-indexed fields.

 ## NTLM